Flight TRAINING FOR AIRPLANE and helicopter PILOTS for nearly 20 years

 Via Central Oregon Community College (COCC) Aviation Program:

 You could be eligible for 100% of tuition and flight training including your Private rating under this G.I Bill.
-You will also be eligible for a monthly housing allowance (MHA) and books & supplies stipend of up to $1000 per year.
-You will be able to receive the following ratings:
+Please contact the appropriate department head for more information:

 Directly via Leading Edge Aviation Program:

-You could be eligible for $13,986 per year to pay for flight training.
-You can use this amount to help pay for these ratings: Instrument, Commercial, Certified Flight Instruction (CFI), Certified Flight instrument Instruction (CFII).
+You could be eligible for $14, 881.59 per year to pay for flight training.
+You can use this amount to help pay for these ratings: Instrument, Commercial, Certified Flight Instruction (CFI), Certified Flight instrument Instruction (CFII), Add-On Ratings, Multi Engine Training, NVG, Turbine Transition, and Mountain Training.
 This route will not pay for any part of your Private rating.

 With Chapter 30: Montgomery G.I.
 Bill-Active Duty